 We found the secret beach that everyone goes to for wedding and proposal shots!
 We know one of the best spots to shoot Golden Hour sunset over the Pacific Ocean.
-The location is right here in Los Angeles, around the corner in Malibu!
+The location is right here in Los Angeles, around the corner, in Malibu!
 I would easily place El Matador beach right at the top of the best beaches in Southern California at Least for Malibu region.
 It has tide pools, rocks, sea life and beautiful natural arches worthy of Instagram.

 Easily accessible all year around it’s a little paradise, so much reminiscent of Natural Bridges beach in Santa Cruz up in Northern California.
 Btw, if you ever make it to Santa Cruz try to stop by the Shark fin cove – a rock formation reminiscent of the dorsal fin of a shark, one of California’s natural wonders.

 One of the challenges while going to the El Matador is finding a parking spot, just like all stops along PCH this location doesn’t really have a good parking area (it’s small, limited to about two dozen of tiny spots and always packed).
 You will have to parallel park along the PCH !
 This is very important, because if you don’t and just park a little at an angle you will get a parking ticket.

 Best time to take shots – golden hour at El Matador

 As per usual – the golden hour, just before the sunset is the ideal time to go for a photo shoot at the beach.
 Read my article on Calla lily valley in Garapata State park for some tips for shooting in the evening.
 Just make sure to get there 2-3 hours before, since it is a very popular place among locals and the artists from all over Los Angeles.

 When not to go to the El Matador beach.